Heart & Sole

 What is the Girls on the Run refund policy?

 A girl’s parent/guardian is responsible for contacting Girls on the Run if their girl is not going to participate in the program.
-Girls on the Run will issue a refund if a girl drops out of the program by Wednesday, September 21, 2022.
-No refund will be issued for any cancellations after September 21.
+Girls on the Run will issue a refund if a girl drops out of the program by Wednesday, September 20, 2023.
+No refund will be issued for any cancellations after September 20.
 A $10 administration fee will be charged on all cancellations, except in cases of medical emergencies with a doctor’s note or documentation.
 If a site is cancelled due to insufficient registration or other circumstances deemed appropriate by Girls on the Run, the full registration fee will be refunded.
-Our 2022 fall season can transition from in-person to virtual, as needed, and will continue for the full season.
-As such, if your team transitions to a virtual team, refunds will not be issued if requested after our refund deadlines.

 Is there a way for me to sponsor a participant for a season?